 The I7 is an excellent option for more substantial homes because of the smart imprint navigation that gives you the option to clean specific areas.

-The clean base charging station is a game-changer in many ways because it removes a tedious task of continually emptying the dust cup.
+The clean base charging station is a game-changer in many ways because it removes the tedious task of continually emptying the dust cup.
 This feature turns the I7 into a truly hands-free device that you can leave alone for weeks on end provided that you remove the clutter that can get in the way.

 One thing that holds the I7 back is the price.
 The good news is that it has gone down since Roomba introduced the S9.